OpenCoreData/ocdDocumentation/OpenCore.md

 and discussion about paleoenvironments.
 Anyone with an Internet connection can access Neotoma.

 * [Gplates](http://portal.gplates.org/)
+Discussions have started with Gplates on approaches to using Open Core Data data holdings in gplates.

 * [GeoLink](http://www.geolink.org/)  Open Core has a close connection with GeoLink.
 Many of the RDF based resources are connected to GeoLink ontology classes.